-- 2 cups white basmati rice, soaked and rinsed
+- 2 cups white basmati rice, soaked for 1 hour and rinsed

 - 8 1/4 cups water, divided

-- 1/4 teaspoon ground saffron dissolved in 2 tablespoons hot water
+- 1/4 teaspoon saffron threads, ground and mixed with 2 tablespoons hot water

 - Wash the rice thoroughly and set aside to soak for at least one hour or up to 6 hours.

 - Drain the rice in a colander and set aside while you prepare the pan.

-- Melt 2 tablespoons ghee in a non-stick pot over low heat.
-In a small bowl, mix 1 cup of the lightly cooked rice with 1 tablespoon of saffron-water mixture, gently mix and spread evenly in the bottom of the pot.
-This will be the crispy rice referred to as Tah-dig.
+- In a small bowl, mix 1 cup of the lightly cooked rice with the saffron-water mixture, gently mix, and spread evenly in the bottom of the pot.
+This will be the crispy rice referred to as Tahdig.

 - Pour the remainder of the rinsed rice to the pot and lightly fluff with a fork.
-Cut up the remaining 2 tablespoons ghee into pieces and evenly spread over the top of the rice.
+Drizzle the remaining 2 tablespoons of oil over the top of the rice.

-- Allow the rice to steam over a medium-low to medium heat for 45 minutes.
+- Allow the rice to steam over medium-low heat for 45 minutes.

 - Cautiously and swiftly invert the rice out of the pot onto a large serving platter and serve immediately.